laurelkstewart/project_one/README.md

 Data sources: Linkedin, BLS, Kaggle

 1st tasks: exploring what the APIs will actually give us and decide if it's enough or if we need more/other sources.
-LinkedIn - Laurel
+LinkedIn - Laurel / Jeff

 BLS - Tunde
-Kaggle - Jeff